 - KickStarter – Not app-specific.
 Similar to Indiegogo, in that you can reward funders for contributing.

 If you have the technical skills (or you are willing to learn) to build the first version of the app, go for it!
-You can save a lot of money by developing a simple app, only including the essential features for testing.
+You can save a lot of money by developing a simple app, only including the essential features for QA testing service.
 From there, you can make minor adjustments yourself, then consult a professional to complete the project.
 You may be able to get your app far enough into development that you can self-fund the rest.

 Which brings me to another point: credit cards.
 If you have enough available credit, you can use your credit cards to get started.
 If you’re waiting for additional funding to arrive, but you want to get started right away, your personal cards may be the best option.